alphagov/Test-Projects/Notify-Tech-Docs/source/documentation/python.md

 )
 ```

-The parameters in the personalisation argument __must match the placeholder fields in the actual template__.
-Any extra fields in the method code are ignored by the API notification client.
+The parameters in the personalisation argument must match the placeholder fields in the actual template.
+The API notification client will ignore any extra fields in the method.

 Run your application to send a request to the API notification client